L'Année terrible

-L'Année terrible (/fr/) is a series of poems written by Victor Hugo and published in 1872.
-They deal with the Franco-Prussian War, the trauma of losing his son Charles, and with the Paris Commune.
+L'Année terrible (/fr/) is a series of poems written by Victor Hugo in 1870-72 and published in 1872.
+The series deals with the Franco-Prussian War, the trauma of losing his son Charles, and with the Paris Commune.
 Covering the period from August 1870 to July 1871, a group of poems encapsulates each month, blending Hugo's anguish over personal tragedies with his despair at the predicament of France.